ixgnoy/CSC3402_Project/README.md

 Features:
 - User authentication & User authorization
-- Adsmin side CRUD for package, booking and users
+- Admin side CRUD for package, booking and users
+- User side CRUD for booking and payment.
+- Database
 - Package Listings
 - Booking session
 - Payment for the booking